sgillespie/lambda-calculus/doc/system-f.md

     Γ, t:T ⊢ v : V

 # Simply Typed Lambda Calculus
-System F is a straightforward extension of the Simply Typed Lambda Calculus [2], abbreviated here as &lambda;<sub>&rarr;</sub>.
-For this reason, we will start with &lambda;<sub>&rarr;</sub>.

 All terms in &lambda;<sub>&rarr;</sub> have a type.
-By convention, types are written beginning with a capital letter.
-These are all examples of valid types
+By convention, types begin with a capital letter.
+These are all valid types

     X
     Boolean